AlbertMontolio/GoogleIOInstructions/dialogflow.md

 ## Responses

+Here we explain to DialogFlow what we want to answer, if the customer triggers our intent.

 ![alt text](https://res.cloudinary.com/montolio/image/upload/c_scale,w_800/v1525623946/Screen_Shot_2018-05-06_at_6.25.20_PM_kzgibr.png)

-what you want to answer
+DialogFlow will pick one of our responses randomly.